Infectious Diseases and Immunology

 Nina Bhardwaj, Florian Hladik and Susan Moir.
 This Poster summarizes how HIV establishes infection at mucosal surfaces, the ensuing immune response to the virus involving DCs, B cells and T cells, and how HIV subverts this response to establish a chronic infection.Get Your Free Copy >

 There are many different infectious diseases caused by viral, bacterial and other types of infections.
 Researchers continue to study immune responses against these pathogens so that they can develop better therapies against them.
-One of the pathogens that continue to plague our world is HIV.

 Immune Response to HIV